 #22 Devils Throat

 Not going to lie, I don’t think I’ll be doing this bad boy anytime soon.
 But if you are an advanced diver then this is probably already on your radar as it is considered a ‘bucket list’ dive.
-Devils Throat is located in Punta Sur and considered an advanced dive because of the depth of the dive, the strong currents, and the long swim-throughs.
+Devils Throat is located in Punta Sur and is considered an advanced dive because of the depth of the dive, the strong currents, and the long swim-throughs.
 The actual Devil’s Thoth section is a 60 feet long narrow tunnel.

 So unless you have your Advanced Open Water Certification and are an experienced diver it probably isn’t wise to attempt this one.
 Although you can simply skip Devil’s Throat and instead swim over the top of the reef!